 Location of the passport control at Copenhagen Airport

-Note that the passport control is not the same as the security control.
+Note that the passport control is not the same as the security checkpoint.

 In cooperation with the police, we have increased passport control staffing, but we still expect that there will be queues at times.